 Once we receive a completed enquiry form, we will be in touch to arrange an informal interview with our Volunteer Co-ordinator that should last no more than 30 minutes.
 The interview can be face-to-face or on the phone, depending on location.
 It is an opportunity to match skills, attributes and aspirations with our needs.
 It is also an opportunity to answer any of your questions.

-Once an appropriate role is identified and both parties wish to proceed, arrangements will be made for you to attend an induction session in Chelmsford, Essex (if you are not local to the area we ask that you find accommodation locally).
-Prior to commencing volunteering with us, attendance at induction is essential to ensure you are fully supported and equipped for their role.
-The induction will differ depending on the role and this will be discussed with the Volunteer Co-ordinator.
+Arrangements will be made for you to attend a mandatory Induction session in Chelmsford, Essex (if you are not local to the area we ask that you find accommodation locally).
+The attendance at induction forms part of the Recruitment process and is essential to ensure Volunteers are fully supported and equipped for their role.
+This is very often the first time we will have met with you.
+The induction will differ depending on the role you are interested in and this will be discussed with the Volunteer Co-ordinator.

-Once you have attended the induction session and satisfactory references and, if applicable, DBS check is in place the Volunteer Co-ordinator will be in touch to arrange a start date.
+Once you have attended the induction session and the decision is made to proceed with your application, satisfactory references and, if applicable, DBS check is in place the Volunteer Co-ordinator will be in touch to arrange a start date.

 No, volunteering will not cost you any money.
 We are committed to offering you out-of-pocket expenses necessarily incurred in your role.
 You have volunteered your time unpaid to support our work and we do not want you to be out of pocket as a result of your volunteering.
 You are able to claim out of pockets expenses incurred whilst volunteering with us such as mileage.
 These should be agreed with the Volunteer Co-ordinator.

 The time commitment we require depends on the volunteer role.
 This is outlined in the role description and will be discussed during your informal interview.

 We are committed to Best Practice in volunteer management and has a Volunteer Policy in place.
 The Policy seeks to provide guidance and direction to you and paid staff, ensuring that there is a consistent approach when involving volunteers.